emystein/spark-cassandra-tests/README.md

 CREATE TABLE test.long_tweets(timestamp timestamp, username text, text text, PRIMARY KEY(timestamp, username));
 `

+# Integrating Spark and Cassandra

-# Embedded Spark and Cassandra
+## Embedded Spark and Cassandra
 In order to be able to use embedded Spark and Cassandra, the dependencies needed are the artifacts `com.datastax.spark:spark-cassandra-connector-embedded` and `org.apache.cassandra:cassandra-all`

 This project is built using **SBT**.
 Below is the dependency declaration of the build descriptor build.sbt.